Alton Towers: Services Day

-Since 2015 Alton Towers have opened the park for a Services Day; a day where a limited quantity of discounted tickets (fewer than on a usual season day) are sold to those who work in public services such as the Police, NHS, Fire brigade, Prison service, Army, RAF, Royal Navy and other similar services.
-Services Day is usually held approximately two weeks prior to the start of the new season, which usually begins mid-March.
-Due to the success of the 2015, 2016 and 2017 Services Days, a two-day weekend of Services Days was planned for 3 and 4 March 2018, however this was postponed to 11 March due to weather conditions.
-Another two-day event took place on 16–17 March 2019.
-Services Days are open to holders of a Blue Light Card or a Defence Discount Service Card.
-Services Days for 2020 and 2021 were not held because of the COVID-19 pandemic.
-A further services' weekend took place in 2022 which included discounted hotel stays for the first time.
+Since 2015, Alton Towers have opened the park for a Services Day; a day where a limited quantity of discounted tickets (fewer than on a usual season day) are sold to those who work in public services.

 Concerts

 Alton Towers has a history of hosting concerts since the 1960s.
 Alternative rock band James played to a crowd of 30,000 on 4 July 1992.
 Concerts in recent years have included the Alton Towers Live event in 2011 and 2013.
 In 2010, there was a 1980s concert for the 30th Anniversary featuring Rick Astley and Bananarama and also that year hosted a P!nk concert.
-In the past these concerts were often held in the car park at an additional fee, however more recently concerts have been held within the theme park.
+In the past, these concerts were often held in the car park at an additional fee, however, more recently concerts have been held within the theme park.
 Artists that have performed there include Tina Turner and The Black Eyed Peas.